jmelnych/matcha/README.md

 * A connected user “unliked” you

 A user must be able to see, from any page that a notification hasn’t been read.

 ## Getting started

-This app requires npm to build, if Node and npm are not installed on your device, you  [here](https://docs.npmjs.com/getting-started/installing-node)
+This app requires npm to build, if Node and npm are not installed on your device, go [here](https://docs.npmjs.com/getting-started/installing-node)
-1. Clone git repo
+1. Clone git repository.
-2. Go to server/database and run `sqlite3 matcha.db < setup.sql` to setup database
+2. First run `sqlite3 server/database/matcha.db < server/database/setup.sql` to setup database.
-3. cd back to root of repository and run `npm install`.
+3. Then run `npm install`.
-4. After installation run `npm server`.
-This will open app in http://localhost:5000
+4. After installation run `npm run server`.
+And open `http://localhost:5000` url in browser.